-A technique-oriented intermediate exploration of client-based Web design and development technologies, using current and emerging technologies.
-Design, planning, security, administration and management of websites will also be examined.
+A technique-oriented intermediate exploration of client-based and server-based Web design and development technologies, using current and emerging technologies.
+Design, planning, security and management of websites will also be examined.
 Prerequisite(s): I CSI 101, 105, 110, or 201, I INF 201.

 I INF 395 Internet Practicum (3-6)

 The course provides students the opportunity to work as a teaching aide and lab assistant in information science.
 Students will hold weekly lab assistant hours, monitor and respond to student questions on the class listserv, and provide feedback to the course instructor.
 May be repeated for credit up to a total of 6 credits with permission of department.
 Prerequisite(s): a grade of B or higher in I INF 100X and permission of instructor.
 S/U graded.

 I INF 401 Case Studies in Digital Citizenship (3)

 The purpose of this course is for students to explore topics related to digital citizenship through the close examination of case studies.
 Students will be asked to look to current issues and cases involving digital citizenship and apply themes, such as the ethical use of information, in their examination and discussion of them.
 Prerequisite(s): I INF 301.

 I INF 403 Advanced Networking and Security (3)

 This course is designed to provide an advanced coverage of networking with a specific focus on network security and cryptography.
 This course builds on the concepts and issues examined in I INF 404.
 Networking security is examined through a study of digital signatures and certificates, authentication protocols, and firewalls and key establishment and management.
 Also considered are security issues related to people's use of computer networks, communication channels, mobile devices, and the Internet.
 Also examined are new access control paradigms such as Java security and .NET security.
 Prerequisites: I INF 303, I INF 404, and some programming experience.